AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the object could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, or an object with the given name was not found, an invalid `Channel` is returned.